Interview with Award Winners for the Interface of Statistics and AI

 Here are a few examples from my work with mentees and collaborators.
 An important emerging recent area in AI/ML concerns fairness: we want to make sure to treat various protected groups (e.g., defined based on race) “fairly”.
 For instance, we may want to have the same true positive rates for all protected groups, etc. This can be hard, because there is no “universal” notion of fairness.
 Despite this, a rich emerging body of work in fair machine learning has made a great deal of progress in defining and achieving various fairness criteria.
 In recent work, we have studied the problem of fair classification from a statistical perspective.
 We figured out how to learn optimal fair classifiers (minimizing classification error) subject to various fairness constraints, by making an unexpected connection to the Neyman-Pearson lemma.
 To me this is an exciting example showing how classical statistical tools can be used to solve problems in modern AI/ML.

 Another important emerging area in recent years is generative AI, and specifically large language models (LLMs), exemplified by ChatGPT, Claude, Gemini, etc. While these methods can have impressive performance on a variety of tasks (for instance on code generation), they are also prone to hallucinations.
 Therefore it would be helpful if they could quantify their own uncertainty and inform users when they are not sure.
 This has been attempted in several recent research papers, by introducing various uncertainty measures.
 One would expect that these measures are on average larger when the LLM’s performance is worse, a property called “rank-calibration”.
 In recent work, we have shown that unfortunately this is often not the case.
 To address this problem, have developed methods to post-process pre-trained LLMs to achieve rank-calibration.
-I want to highlight that for this work, we have crucially built on intuition from the classical statistical notion of calibration, which has been investigated in statistics, meteorology, forecasting, etc since at least the 1950s, including by Sir David Cox (testing calibration was his first application of logistic regression!).
+I want to highlight that for this work, we have crucially built on intuition from the classical statistical notion of calibration, which had been investigated in statistics, meteorology, forecasting, etc since at least the 1950s, including by Sir David Cox (testing calibration was his first application of logistic regression!).

 2. What statistical methods from your research are most applicable to AI?